Am I Codependent? 4 Facts & 4 Questions To Consider

 Sadly, it took me seven more years before I could “talk back” to that voice from my past, before I learned terms like “gaslighting” and “blame shifting” and “psychological abuse.”
-(As a member of BTR’s APSATS coaching team, I’m grateful to help other women reject such abuse tactics in far less time!)
-But even though it took me awhile to separate some facts from fallacies, it only took me a millisecond to identify a few deeply irrefutable truths:
+As a professional Betrayal Trauma Recovery coach, I’m grateful to help other women reject such abuse tactics in far less time!)
+But even though it took me awhile to separate some facts from fallacies, it only took me a millisecond to identify a few deeply irrefutable truths.

 - Codependence is a four-syllable word.
 However, when used as an instrument of ignorance and abuse, it feels more like a four-letter word.

 - When professed by someone in a position of significant relational influence or power, the term codependent feels like a violation of interpersonal boundaries.

 - For a woman drowning in the throes of confusion, grief and early betrayal trauma, the concept of codependence tends to hinder her quest toward safety and serenity.
 It feels like a deeply discouraging (at best) and severely disempowering (at worst) detour, one that fails to address a number of other critical and time-sensitive factors.

 - Being told I’m codependent doesn’t automatically mean it’s true — even if the person who makes that statement is educated, successful or experienced within the world of addiction recovery.